elgeeko1/pimp-my-gimp/README.md

 ```

 Launch the web app in your browser by navigating to the IP address of your Raspberry Pi.

+All hardware components are optional.
+To disable a hardware component, add the appropriate flag to the end of the `docker run` command:
+- `--no-light`: disable the LED lights
+- `--no-speed`: disable the speedometer
+- `--no-audio`: disable audio output

 ## Parts